Skip to content

 All members of our University community have the right to a campus community free of discrimination and sexual misconduct.

 To achieve this, the Office of Equal Opportunity, Affirmative Action and Title IX implements and enforces the University’s policies prohibiting discrimination, sexual misconduct, and retaliation.
 The OEO/AA offers supports to those impacted; and investigates when necessary.
-The University and the OEO/AA are committed to a fair and equitable environment for all to participate in at the University.
+The University and the OEO/AA are committed to providing an equal opportunity for all to participate in at the University.

 What policies are enforced by the OEO/AA?